mmmudmi/ic_shell/README.md

 ## Tag 0.6.0 Background jobs and job control
   - command followed by "&" : will run as a background job
+    - listed in the jobList[100] with 100 jobs limit
   - jobs : this command will list all the current jobs that are running/stopped
   - fg %<job_id> : Brings the job identified by <job_id> into the foreground
     - does not continue, but start from the beginning